patelaarsh/CSSE-370/log.md

 3:A - Mobile friendly page check
 3:B - Responsive sidebar using media query
 3:C - Check for side scrolling
+4:A - Check if a new seperate javascript file is created which is called from the html file.
+4:B - Check the functionality of the button which outputs an element when clicked.
+4:C - Check that the new element gets deleted when clicked.
+4:D - Test if coordinates are displayed when move hovered over text.

 Notes :

-Basic funtionality of HTML ,including things like external links,adding pictures and header tags.Learned about CSS styling and cretaed a Phase2 page using CSS.Checked for mobile friendly behavior of web pages with some functions related to mobile friendly habits like automatically make sidebar to resize as per screen size
+Basic funtionality of HTML ,including things like external links,adding pictures and header tags.Learned about CSS styling and cretaed a Phase2 page using CSS.Checked for mobile friendly behavior of web pages with some functions related to mobile friendly habits like automatically make sidebar to resize as per screen size.Making of new javascript file and adding functionalities like button and some styling using css like hover.